On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Preliminaries on standard eigenvalues and eigenfunctions

 We are interested in particular in the radial symmetry.
-So, if $\mathcal{G}=O(N)$ and hence $a(x)$ is radial we can define the radial eigenvalues $\L_i^{\rad}$ of $L_a$ according to \eqref{Rayleigh-rad} where by $H^1_{0,\rad}(B)$ we denote the subspace of $H^1_0(B)$ given by radial functions and the corresponding radial eigenfunctions $\psi_i^{\rad}$, that weakly solve the Sturm-Liouville problem \eqref{radial-eigenvalue-problem}.
+So, if $\mathcal{G}=O(N)$ and hence $a$ is radial we can define the radial eigenvalues $\L_i^{\rad}$ of $L_a$ according to \eqref{Rayleigh-rad} where by $H^1_{0,\rad}(B)$ we denote the subspace of $H^1_0(B)$ given by radial functions and the corresponding radial eigenfunctions $\psi_i^{\rad}$, that weakly solve the Sturm-Liouville problem \eqref{radial-eigenvalue-problem}.
 For what we said before $L_a$ admits a sequence of eigenvalues $\L_i^{\rad}$, such that $\L_i^{\rad}\to +\infty$ as $i\to \infty$, and an Hilbert basis of eigenfunctions $\psi_i^{\rad}$ for the subspace of $L^2(B)$ given by radial functions.

-For future use we need to extend this notion of radial eigenvalues and eigenfunctions to non integer dimension.
-We therefore take any $M\ge 2$ and introduce the set $L^2_M$ made up by measurable functions $v:(0,1)\to\R$ such that
+For future use we extend this notion of radial eigenvalues and eigenfunctions in \eqref{radial-eigenvalue-problem} to non integer dimension.
+We therefore take any $M\ge 2$ and introduce the Lebesgue space $L^2_M$ made up by measurable functions $v:(0,1)\to\R$ such that